tinygo-org/bluetooth/README.md

 It works on typical operating systems such as [Linux](#linux), [macOS](#macos), and [Windows](#windows).

-It can also be used running "bare metal" on microcontrollers produced by [Nordic Semiconductor](https://www.nordicsemi.com/) by using [TinyGo](https://tinygo.org/).
+It can also be used running "bare metal" on microcontrollers produced by [Nordic Semiconductor](https://www.nordicsemi.com/) or using the Bluetooth Host Controller Interface (HCI) by using [TinyGo](https://tinygo.org/).

 The Go Bluetooth package can be used to create both Bluetooth Low Energy Centrals as well as to create Bluetooth Low Energy Peripherals.